Economy Growth and Start Up Confidence

 Added to this is the ever increasing price of road fuel, caused in part by the oil price, increases in duty and the VAT increase of 2.5%.
 This affects everyone but is much harder on people in rural areas that by necessity need a car.
 A recent report by the Commission for Rural Communities, “A minimum income standard for rural households” concluded that the cost of a basic living standard was 20% more in rural areas.
 This standard is based on what items ordinary people think households need to afford a minimum acceptable standard of living.
 Researchers talked to groups of people in rural England about what things are essential in rural towns, villages and hamlets.

+The findings illustrate that the more remote the area, the greater the extra expense.
 To afford a minimum standard of living, a single person needs to earn at least:

 - £15,600 a year in a rural town